haroldmud/KK/README.md

-Kotkin Coding challenges for learning purposes
+Kotkin Coding challenges for practice and learning purposes